workshopdemos/zowe-integration/Transformation.md

 <img src='./assets/zwedummy-monitor.png'>
 </br>

-*The application is now live.
-The ZWEDUMMY Monitor will monitor jobs and if a ZWEDUMMY job is not running, the app will automatically start it for you using SYSVIEW command*

 ### Application in details:

 The ZWEDUMMY is a sample STC that does nothing, just sleeps for a few minutes and then stops.